codership/documentation/galeracluster/source/glossary.rst

    Galera Arbitrator
-      External process that functions as an additional node in certain cluster operations, such as quorum calculations and generating consistent application state snapshots.
+      An external process that functions as an additional node in certain cluster operations, such as quorum calculations and generating consistent application state snapshots.

-      Consider a situation where you cluster becomes partitioned due to a loss of network connectivity that results in two components of equal size.
-Each component initiates quorum calculations to determine which should remain the :term:`Primary Component` and which should become a nonoperational component.
+      For example, consider a situation where your cluster becomes partitioned due to a loss of network connectivity that results in two components of equal size.
+Each component initiates quorum calculations to determine which should remain the :term:`Primary Component` and which should become a non-operational component.
 If the components are of equal size, it risks a split-brain condition.
 Galera Arbitrator provides an addition vote in the quorum calculation, so that one component registers as larger than the other.
 The larger component then remains the Primary Component.

-      Unlike the main ``mysqld`` process, ``garbd`` does not generate replication events of its own and does not store replication data, but it does acknowledge all replication events.
+      Unlike the main ``mysqld`` process, ``garbd`` doesn't generate replication events of its own and doesn't store replication data.
+It does, however, acknowledge all replication events.
 Furthermore, you can route replication through Galera Arbitrator, such as when generating a consistent application state snapshot for backups.

       .. note:: **See Also**: For more information, see :doc:`arbitrator` and :doc:`backingupthecluster`.